I am proud of my record and reputation as a councillor, campaigner and vocal representative for my community.

-Health and care services are one of my biggest priorities both as a campaigner and a county councillor.
-The Conservatives have thrown the NHS into crisis, which can be seen in overflowing A&E departments and people waiting hours for ambulances.
-I sit on the Lancashire Health Scrutiny Committee, where I work to ensure safe, excellent services for everyone in Lancashire, despite the damage being done by the Government.
+Health and care services are one of my biggest priorities both as a campaigner and a representative.
+The Conservatives have thrown the NHS into crisis, which can be seen in overflowing A&E departments, hours on the phone for a GP appointment, and people waiting days for ambulances.
+I am the Deputy Chair of the Lancashire Health and Adult Services Scrutiny Committee where I work to ensure safe, excellent services for everyone in Lancashire, despite the damage being done by the Government.
+I was a key voice in ensuring the Royal Lancaster Infirmary was not merged into a regional ‘super-hospital’ and I have also made improvements to health and care services, for example ensuring the Care Act was properly implemented in a local service.
 I use this platform to challenge the Government’s privatisation of our NHS and the damaging cuts to services.
 I scrutinise what NHS organisations and local authorities are doing to provide the best services possible, even at times of huge cuts and increasing demand.

 Child Poverty and Hunger

 I have worked with Councillor Jean Parr to get child hunger on the agenda at the County Council.
 I have promoted and supported the work of community organisations, including giving grants to local food banks.
 The current MP for Morecambe and Lunesdale denies that poverty exists in the area and shouts down his constituents and local charities when they tell him the truth.
 This isn’t good enough.
 I promise to listen to everyone, even when they’re giving uncomfortable truths.